Engaging the Next Generation in Generosity

 Another way to connect with the youth in your life is to find out what they are passionate about.
 It did not take a big budget campaign to grab the attention of thousands of kids around the world about climate change.
 It took one, very passionate teenager to speak up.

-A family foundation is a practical way to get young people involved in charitable giving, and is very different to setting up a private foundation.
-This unique method of giving allows you and your family to contribute to a donor-advised fund (DAF).
-With a DAF from Abundance Canada, you can direct money to be distributed to one or many charities.
+A family Gifting Fund™ is a practical way to get young people involved in charitable giving, and is very different to setting up a private foundation.
+This unique method of giving allows you and your family to contribute to a Gifting Fund.
+With a Gifting Fund from Abundance Canada, you can direct money to be distributed to one or many charities.
 With a minimum donation of $100, it is easy to get started.
 Sitting down and planning where you want the money distributed can be a valuable learning experience for a young person.

 Conversations are about listening and sharing.
 What is your teenager (or grandchild, or neighbour) saying?
 How can you share your values of generosity with them?
 Start the conversation.
 You may be surprised at the impact your words can have.

-You can learn more about the difference between a private foundation and a family foundation with Abundance Canada here >Starting a conversation may be all it takes to engage the next generation of givers.
+You can learn more about the difference between a private foundation and a Gifting Fund™ with Abundance Canada here >Starting a conversation may be all it takes to engage the next generation of givers.